 While Starbucks might be calling your name on those early flights, skip the cup of joe and the line to save money.

 Instead, you can score free coffee on your flight.
-Also, if you're flying Alaska Airlines or Delta, you can enjoy Starbucks coffee as part of the complimentary beverage service.
+As of June 2017, if you’re flying Alaska Airlines or Delta, you can enjoy Starbucks coffee as part of the complimentary beverage service.